rgrumbine/ice_scoring/README.md

     * similarly for ocean.
   * there are a number of control (ctl) files, in order of least to highest frequency of output:
     * .extremes, .vvhigh, .vhigh, .high, .moderate
 * model scoring ... isn't a quick matter due to the many user and site-specific details.
-See master/README
+See main/README

 # Contents:

 ## Directly skill-related:

-* master -- main .csh and python scripts to carry out model verification
+* main -- main .csh and python scripts to carry out model verification

 * drift -- ice drift skill metrics, oriented to the old drift model (sk2) using IABP for verification
   * these are relatively well-developed as metrics, see TN NNN, MMM for discussion